BaoPham92/Cat-Clicker/readme.md

 - August 12th.
 Changed and moved the previous index.html file to HTML folder.
 Renamed to version 1 as well.
 Part of me doing this is to compare how well I was able to adapt on spot.
 Honestly its better knowing Javascript writing vanilla DOM manipulation compared to using Jquery.
 Well, I added a new TODO.

 - Augusst 16th.
 Practice a bit of writing organizing code.
 Definitely a helpful way to make sure you can debug easier.
 So far everything is coming together.
 The solutions are currently temporary, at least for the working ones added anyhow.

+- August 19th.
+I was able to finally get the input from users to change the stats of information and I also fixed a bug after I noticed when attempting to reselect the same image item, you could not reselect that item if you permanently change the image object's name property.
+I would definitely say this is a good revision after just messing around with the simple app at first.
+The class option at first probably provided less code, but really the modal was not too efficient if I needed to adapt again.
+I may have even needed a restructure / overhaul in some areas because of it.
+Seperating concern is the best practice.
 </details>

 ---